macOS / Linux export ZENTRIC_KEY="zp_live_your_key_here"

 A BLOCKED response means the prompt should not reach your model.
 ANONYMIZED means PII was found — forward the anonymized_input field instead of the raw prompt.
 CLEARED is the happy path.

 Or use the native MCP server — add Zentric Protocol to Claude Desktop or any MCP-compatible agent in 2 minutes.
-See zentric-protocol-mcp on npm, or copy the Claude Desktop config block from the Agents section on the homepage.
+See zentric-protocol-mcp on npm.